 Carolyn works with sub-division developers designing roads and services, and gaining approvals.
 She undertakes weekly site inspections, taking measurements and ensuring the actual construction complies with what is on the plans.

 BSc (Land Planning & Development), NZCD Survey, AMNZIS

 John had a long career as a draughtsman for the former Lands and Survey Department and Department of Survey and Land Information before joining Terralink and subsequently TL Survey Services.

 He has been with the company since its inception and his areas of expertise are resource consent applications and general planning matters which include liaising with clients, councils and TL Survey Services colleagues.

 John has a planning degree from Otago University’s School of Surveying and uses his experience in discussing clients’ proposals, listening to their ideas and determining their compliance with various local authorities’ (councils’) district plans.
 Various types of information and data are studied during this process including survey plans and aerial photos.
 He says, “We discuss the client’s options, outline the steps and costs involved, prepare a scheme plan and then a resource consent application which is lodged with the relevant council.”

 John keeps track of resource consent underway at any given time making sure they fit clients’ and councils’ requirements.

 Aki has been with the team since 2011 and is the director of first impressions.
 She mans the front desk, fields calls and is Steve's assistant.
 Aki maintains the database and handles the accounts.
-Originally from Japan, Aki worked for a publishing company as a photographer, web designer and magazine editor before moving to New Zealand.
+Originally from Japan, Aki worked for a publishing company as a photographer and magazine editor before moving to New Zealand.